De facto captain of the Rocinante. Originally from Earth. First appearance: Leviathan Wakes.

 - The Engineer: paired with Naomi, as the ship's hardware expert.
 He's a mix of The Combat Engineer and The Mechanic.

 - Friend to All Children: Most likely as a result of his upbringing, he is extremely protective and nurturing toward every child he comes across.
 Examples include:

-- Threatening Prax with being spaced if it turned out the rumours about his abusive treatment of Mei were true (they were not).
+- Threatening to kill and space Prax if it turned out the rumours about his abusive treatment of Mei were true (they were not).

 - Helping Prax get Mei back from Io and finishing off the guy who kidnapped her.

 - Keeping Mei company with Bobbie while Prax was too exhausted from the many-months-long search for her.

 - Not immediately drawing on Jacek, despite being fully aware that Jacek was armed.

 - Protecting Wendy and her fathers Rico and Jian from a protection racket.